Matching JSON content

 and

-{ "age" : 41, "name": "sam", "location": "chicago" }
+{ "age": 41, "name": "sam", "location": "chicago" }

-The inverse of this matcher is shouldNotEqualJson
+The inverse of this matcher is shouldNotEqualJson which will error if two JSON strings are considered equal.

 compareJsonOptions

-supports an additional parameter of type CompareJsonOptions
+shouldEqualJson supports an additional parameter of type CompareJsonOptions which supports the following flags to

-which supports the following flags to toggle behaviour of the JSON comparison:
+toggle behaviour of the JSON comparison:

 Usage: